d2l-ai/d2l-en/chapter_appendix_math/information-theory.md

 ### Properties of Mutual Information

-Rather than memorizing the definition of mutual information, you only need to keep in mind its notable properties:
+Rather than memorizing the definition of mutual information :eqref:`mut-ent-def`, you only need to keep in mind its notable properties:

 * Mutual information is symmetric, i.e., $I(X,Y) = I(Y,X)$.
 * Mutual information is non-negative, i.e., $I(X,Y) \geq 0$.